ejackson815/NoPreference/README.md

 #### Zhuohui "Nana" Liang

 ### Purpose
 * To identify the most popular flight routes by airline between various destination cities
+* To avoid possible delayed routes for travalers.

+### Affected Parties
+This data visualization will prove useful to frequent flyers (business travelers), last minute bookings, and various other traveling throughout the rest of 2018.

 ### Scope:
-Due to the volume of flights per day in the United States, we will focus on 3 airports (LAX, CHI, JFK) and look at the following details YTD (Year-to-Date):
+Due to the volume of flights per day in the United States, we will focus on 3 airports (LAX, CHI, JFK) and look at the following details for March 2018 (1-month data):
 *	Airport Traffic
 *	Airport Statistics such as On Time, Delays, Cancelled, etc… (Can be broken out by airline as well)
 *	Most Popular Airlines (The airports selected are not Hubs so they should have somewhat of an even balance)
 *	Most popular Routes by Airline and by City

-### High-Level Requirements
+### High-Level Achievement
 The visualization must include:
 *	Python Flask powered RESTful API, HTML/CSS, JavaScript, and at least one database (MySQL, Mongo DB, SQLite, etc.)
 *	Should fall into one of the four tracks: